 Those who have passed through teeth bonding will have to brush daily.
 They can also advance towards flossing.
 They will have to allow them to be cleaned professionally at the dental clinic for two times in a year, just the same as the rest of their teeth.
 Like natural teeth, the composite resin is also responsible to absorb stain, that’s why the person will have to avoid coffee, tea, red wine or cigarette if they do smoke.

-Teeth bonding contain different types of drawbacks.
-Such dental bonding has a tendency to become discoloured over time unlike crowns and porcelain veneers.
-Those who pursue things like tea, coffee, red wine and have a habit to smoke cigarette can stain the material applied in bonding, making it stand out from the other teeth.
+Teeth bonding contains different types of drawbacks.
+Such dental bonding tends to become discoloured over time, unlike crowns and porcelain veneers.
+Those who pursue things like tea, coffee, red wine and have a habit to smoke a cigarette can stain the material applied in bonding, making it stand out from the other teeth.
 In order to minimize staining, a person must avoid such types of substances for 24 to 48 hours after bonding is first performed.
-Those who have a habit of smoking will have to choose a different cosmetic dentistry treatment as bonding material will yellow from exposure to cigarette smoke as it is porous.
+Those with a habit of smoking will have to choose a different cosmetic dentistry treatment as bonding material will yellow from exposure to cigarette smoke as it is porous.

 Even though they are not supposed to be as strong as other restorative procedures like crowns, fillings or veneers and do not last long like them, materials used in bonding can chip and break off the teeth.
 This method is supposed to be cheap but does not last for long.
 With proper care, a person can improve its life span from three to seven years.